 Your liver is the second largest organ in the human body with a complex structure and function.
 It plays a vital role in your digestive system.
 It processes all the food and liquid intake in the body, including medication.
 Therefore, it is impossible to survive without the functioning of the liver.

 Being a multi-functionary organ, the liver is prone to viruses, toxic substances, and contaminants present in food and water.
 Even when the liver is under siege, it is slow to complain as it is a tough, hardy part of our body.
 Dr. Namita Nadar, Head Nutritionist, Fortis Hospital Noida share a diet that is beneficial for liver cleansing.

 Please follow NewsGram on Facebook to get updates on the latest news

 Liver problems generally remain unknown to patients, as they will experience few or no symptoms.
 According to a report by WHO, liver diseases are the 10th most common cause of death in India.
-The most common causes of liver diseases are obesity, excessive alcohol consumption and hepatitis viruses.
+The most common causes of liver diseases are obesity, excessive alcohol consumption, and hepatitis viruses.
 While there have been major advances in medical research, there is still no complete cure for liver diseases.
-Only way to cure a liver is through a liver transplant.
+The only way to cure a liver is through a liver transplant.
 Therefore, it is necessary to make healthy lifestyle choices to prevent liver damage.
 You should also consider cleansing your liver by adding a liver detox supplement to your diet.

 Detox Diet for Liver Cleansing